Mac u LA tus; from Latin meaning spotted

 Nemophila maculata, also called baby blue eyes and fivespot, is an annual in the borage family, and endemic to California.
 It has bowl-shaped white flowers with five purple spots.

 Phlox maculata, also known as wild sweet William, is a perennial in the Polemoniaceae family and native of eastern North American.
-It has red spots its stem.
+It has red spots on its stem.

 Aloe maculata ( syn.
 Aloe saponaria), known as soap aloe, is a native of southern Africa.
-It has variegated leaves with a distinct H-shaped spots.
+It has variegated leaves with distinct H-shaped spots.

 Corymbia maculata (syn.
 Eucalyptus maculata), is endemic to Australia where it is known as spotted gum.
 It is tall tree with white, grey or pink spotted bark.